NGC 6122

 NGC 6122 is a spiral galaxy located around 484 million light-years away in the constellation Corona Borealis.
 NGC 6122 was discovered on May 6, 1886 by the astronomer Guillaume Bigourdan, and its diameter is 211,000 light-years.
 NGC 6122 is not known to have much star-formation, and does not have an active galactic nucleus.

+Supernova

+One supernova has been observed in NGC 6122: